Change that leads to better lives

 • an expert by experience.

-Experts by experience may themselves be autistic, have a learning disability, or be a family carer.
+Experts by experience will themselves be autistic, have learning disabilities, or be a family carer.

-These panels provide an independent assessment of the care and treatment being received whilst listening to the individual and their family about their experiences and future hopes.
+These panels provide an independent assessment of the care and treatment being received whilst listening to the person and their family about their experiences and future hopes.

 Where does NDTi fit in?

 We champion the role of all panel members, who are essential in challenging poor practice and advocating for better outcomes.
-Their involvement serves as a safeguard for individuals in care.
+Their involvement serves as a safeguard for people in care.

 We have supported C(E)TRs across the South East and South West of England since 2015.